ionpdev/trades-directory/README.md

-# TradesDirectory - Modern Trades Platform
+# TradesDirectory - Learning Demo Project

 A modern, scalable trades directory application built with Next.js 15, TypeScript, and GraphQL.
 This demo showcases features to be used during a tech interview, including tradesperson search, user authentication, project management, and financial tracking.